AbhishekChauhan9036/Solidity-Smart-Contracts/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This Solidity learning path is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.